For Jobseekers

 We’ve already discussed the importance of networking but it can’t be understated how much a large, engaged network of contacts can help you find new job opportunities.

-Don’t be afraid to reach out to people you know, including those online, who might be able to help you find a new job.
+Don’t be afraid to reach out to people you know, including those online, that might be able to help you find a new job.

 4. Work with the right recruiter